 Teachers can aid in making a student’s educational life as stress-free as feasible by learning the child’s schedule and adhering to it as closely as possible.
 It’s possible that doing so will avert a meltdown or undue tension.
 Consider organizing each school day, in the same way, to establish your classroom routine, since studies have shown that a consistent schedule benefits all children, not just those with autism.

 Routine is essential for children with autism.
 A simple alteration in that routine, even if it appears to other youngsters to be a delightful surprise, could be disastrous.
-Simply notify the autistic student when a change in routine is scheduled or likely to occur so that she can begin to prepare herself.
+Simply notify the autistic student when a change in routine is scheduled or likely to occur so that they can begin to prepare themselves.
+Children will be able to express themselves and communicate their wants and needs as a result of daily routines, which will help them communicate effectively and build their confidence.

 Choices, Choices, & More Choices